demidenko05/beige-springboot/README.txt

 To ensure that a report isn't outdated AT THE INVOCATION TIME in another transaction - only pessimistick locking work, serializable works only if reading transaction also writes.
 But this is seems to be excessive, because a report can be outdated at any moment.
-For this particular case ban-payment service should make/send the latest-updated report in another new transaction after registering the payment.
+For this particular case bank-payment service should make/send the latest-updated report in another new transaction after registering the payment.

 Optimistic locking, separating write access to entities and read-committed/uncommitted is reliable method.